is an established family law practitioner with extensive experience in civil

 founding member of the Maryland Collaborative Practice Council, a statewide

-organization; and is currently Civil Chair of the District of Columbia Academy of
+organization; and Civil Chair of the District of Columbia Academy of

 Collaborative Professionals and founding Co-President of the collaborative Project